-When it comes to corporate video, there is a delicate balance between two often-competing agendas – the desire to create a cinematic masterpiece and the desire to force-feed an organizational message.
-The pinpoint balance is to nail the messaging while captivating the audience.
+When it comes to corporate video and commercial videography, there is a delicate balance between two often-competing agendas – the desire to create a cinematic masterpiece and the desire to force-feed an organizational message.
+The pinpoint balance is to nail the messaging while captivating the audience with good audio-video production.

-Our intertwined backgrounds of broadcast journalism, corporate communications and the creative arts enable us to deliver content that people actually want to watch – and is on-message.
-These are real, human stories about real, human businesses.
+Our intertwined backgrounds of broadcast journalism, corporate communications, and the creative arts enable us to deliver content that people actually want to watch – and is on message.
+Our video content agency works with real, human stories about real, human businesses.

 Dating back as long as I can remember, I wanted to be a sports reporter in Wisconsin.
 My father and grandfather were sportscasters in Milwaukee, and I wanted to carry on the family tradition.
 I’ll never forget the feeling (nervous, mostly) of my first live shot on a statewide professional football pregame show.
 The job was a dream come true, and it challenged me to articulate an athlete’s story in a way that the average viewer would want to watch.